OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc delete project/user99-exerciseb

-Project deletion can take a few moments, you can always wait for deletion with the command: -
+As project deletion can take a some time you can always wait for deletion with the command: -

     oc wait project/user99-exerciseb --for=delete

+Which may conclude with the message: -

+    Error from server (NotFound): namespaces "user1-exerciseb" not found

 ---

 [toc](../README.md) | [prev](../tutorial-2/README.md) | [next](../exercise-c/README.md)

 [cli reference]: https://docs.openshift.com/container-platform/3.11/cli_reference/basic_cli_operations.html